SamyaDaleh/CL-Toolbox/doc/doc.md

 * srcg-cyk-extended
 * srcg-earley

-Additionally three flags can be added to the call. --success instead of printing the full trace it prints only items that lead to a goal item.
+Additionally some optional flags can be added to the call. --success instead of printing the full trace it prints only items that lead to a goal item.
 If the parsing fails because the input sequence is not in the language of the grammar no steps are displayed.
 If steps are displayed they keep their original